-If you’re an IT professional that’s looking for the best laptop for programming, you’re on the right page.
-With this list we’ve gathered together the best laptops for programming and coding on.
+If you’re an IT professional looking for one of the best laptops for programming, you’re on the right page.
+With this list, we’ve gathered up the top laptops for programming and coding in 2018.

-When looking for the best laptop for programming, you should keep an eye out for the features you actually need.
-For instance, the best laptops for programming will boast the latest and best processors – you’ll need them to quickly and efficiently compile your code.
-Fortunately, most modern laptop processors feature plenty of threads and high clock speeds, which will make looking for the best laptop as simple as saying ‘hello world’.
+When you’re looking for the best laptop for programming, keep an eye out for the features that you need while coding.
+For instance, the top laptops for programmers will feature the latest and best processors – you’ll need the extra horsepower to quickly and efficiently compile your code.
+Fortunately, most modern laptop processors feature plenty of threads and high clock speeds, which will make looking for the best laptop for programming as easy as saying ‘hello world.’

-Having a dedicated graphics card isn't essential for a laptop for programming, unless you are coding graphically-intensive games that you then want to test out.
+Having a dedicated GPU isn’t extremely important for programming, unless you’re coding graphically intensive games that you then want to test out.
 Modern Intel processors come with integrated graphics capabilities that are powerful enough for pretty much all programming tasks.

 So, without further ado, here's our list of the best laptops for programming in 2018.